 Whether you’re back-packing through Asia, on a family holiday with the kids or out to soak up some luxury, Bali has something for everyone.
 From lounging on the beach, world-class surfing, cultural, historical and archaeological attractions, you can find it all on Bali.

 If you want to be where all the action is, the Kuta/Legian/Seminyak area has the highest concentration of low to mid-range accommodations as well as the biggest selection of shops, restaurants, nightlife and entertainment venues.
 If you decide to make a trip to other islands such as Lombok or the GIli's, pickup is usually included with your boat tickets when you stay in these areas.
-More information for our services is found on the Gili fast boat page.
+More information on fast boat tickets is found on the Gili fast boat page.

 The beaches here are popular for surfing, which makes it less than ideal for anything else.
-If you want to swim, windsurf or just lie on the beach, or are looking for relaxation rather than parties, then you might want to consider Sanur on the east coast.
-There are also plenty of exciting and fun water and land based activities, often based right off the beach, ranging from Bana boat rides and Parasailing to cultural and culinary tours.
+If you want to swim, windsurf or just lie on the beach, or are looking for relaxation rather than parties, then you might want to consider Sanur on the east coast, or venture further afield to Lembongan island.
+There are also plenty of exciting and fun water and land based Bali activities, ranging from white water rafting and hiking to cultural and culinary tours.

 If you’re looking for something more upmarket you may end up at Nusa Dua - where several big hotel chains and the most well-known golf course are located – or perhaps Jimbaran bay with its high-end resorts.

-If you have the time, you may want to venture further afield, taking in the scenery in and around the mountain arts colony of Ubud, dive the wreck of the USS Liberty in Tulamben or experience the sunrise of a lifetime from the top of one of Bali’s highest volcanoes towards Amed.
+If you have the time, you may want to explore the gorgeous Balinese highlands, taking in the scenery in and around the mountain arts colony of Ubud, dive the wreck of the USS Liberty in Tulamben or experience the sunrise of a lifetime from the top of one of Indonesia's highest volcanoes, Mt.
+Agung, towards Amed.

 BEST PLACES TO VISIT IN BALI